oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 "check_results" file includes few selected models fitted manually, and compared their results with the results derived by the function "run_model_all_variables".

+"Proportion of effects" - filters out the significant effects of each facet on each flow and stock and gives summery statistics for the proportions of effects of each biodiversity facet

 "Context_dependency_Slopes" - tests whether the plant diversity effects on stocks depend on  trophic contexts.
 Specifically we tested if the standardized effects of each target predictor on biomass stocks (n=12) differ between
         - trophic groups ("Plants", "Detritus", "Herbivores", "Decomposers","Omnivores", "Carnivores"),         - trophic levels (1st, 2nd, 3rd), and between
         - aboveground and belowground subnetworks (AG vs BG: Aboveground, Belowground).